 Reviewed prescribing information for all drugs in policy.
 Updated Ultomiris (ravulizumab-cwvz) to include coverage criteria for the treatment of certain individuals with neuromyelitis optica spectrum disorder (NMOSD).
 Added coverage criteria for Fabhalta (iptacopan) for the treatment of certain individuals with paroxysmal nocturnal hemoglobinuria (PNH).
-Updated the confirmed granulocyte clone size to ≥ 15% for Soliris (eculizumab), Ultomiris (ravulizumab-cwvz), and Empaveli (pegcetacoplan) for the treatment of PNH.
+Updated the confirmed granulocyte clone size to \geq 15% for Soliris (eculizumab), Ultomiris (ravulizumab-cwvz), and Empaveli (pegcetacoplan) for the treatment of PNH.
 Removed Ultomiris (ravulizumab-cwvz) SC on-body injector coverage criteria as the product will not be available on the market.
 Added coverage criteria for Piasky (crovalimab-akkz) for the treatment of certain individuals with paroxysmal nocturnal hemoglobinuria (PNH).

 Reviewed prescribing information for all drugs in policy.
 Policy updated to indicate that Site of Service Medical Necessity criteria does not apply to Alaska fully-insured members pursuant to Alaska HB 226 (accessed January 3, 2025).
 Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.
 Clarified that non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
 Added an exception to the site-of-service requirements for certain individuals receiving treatment for cytokine release syndrome (CRS).
+Clarified that the Site of Service Medical Necessity criteria can apply to injection drugs.